Anushanth-R/Hotel-Revenue-Exploratory-Data-Analysis-and-Visualization/README.md

 ![dashboard](files\hotel_dashboard_image.jpg)

-<iframe title="Report Section" width="600" height="373.5" src="https://app.powerbi.com/view?r=eyJrIjoiZWU1ZmI3MTQtZmJmZC00NWFhLWFiZGEtYjBhMTFlMjMzNGNlIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9" frameborder="0" allowFullScreen="true"></iframe>

-<a href="https://www.google.com/" target="_blank">Click here</a> to access the interactive dashboard.
+<a href="https://www.novypro.com/project/hotel-revenue-dashboard-3" target="_blank">Click here</a> to access the interactive dashboard.

 This dashboard provides revenue genarated and other metrics such as average daily rate and discount.
 The revenue generated is calculated by using a custom column named 'revenue'.